soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/0. Weapons/Regular Weapons/Weapons Field Guide - Volatile-Class Weapons.md

 ---

-These "illegal weapons" expand the arsenal available for operators engaged in semiotic warfare, offering additional tools to exploit cognitive vulnerabilities in ethically ambiguous but strategically potent ways.
+These volatile weapons expand the arsenal available for operators engaged in semiotic warfare, offering additional tools to exploit cognitive vulnerabilities in ethically ambiguous but strategically potent ways.

 ### **Live Fire Protocols:**